atchoo78/Big-Time-Display/README.md

 ## ESP32-Beats.ino

-Written specifically for ESP32 with Bluetooth (BLE) MIDI connection.
+Written specifically for ESP32 (only tested on DOIT ESP32 Devkit V1 board) with Bluetooth (BLE) MIDI connection.
 Requires the Arduino MIDI & BLE-MIDI libraries, which makes this version run a lot smoother due to callbacks etc.
 The "Boot" button is mapped to toggle between Beats/SMPTE.

 ## SAMD-Beats.ino